keziah55/DetectorBank/README.md

 The results of the checks are written in test/test-suite.log

         sudo make install

+On some platforms you may have to refresh the shared object cache:

+        sudo ldconfig

 Perhaps also test that the library's been installed properly by asking for the compilation flags